adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/adriel/taparra2-Lab-Notebook.md

 		* Indicator that MoistureSensor goes below/above threshold
 * Button
 	* Make sure the button is open circuit if not pressed
+# 2/26/2025

+* TA was sick, but meet over zoom to discuss questions
+	* We can use the dev board during breadboard demo
+	* PCB review is optional
+	* Order parts through TA to get reimbursed